shaanali8/shaanali8.github.io/README.md

 #### License:
 The repository is open-source and licensed under the MIT License, allowing others to use, modify, and distribute the code for their personal use or contribute to its development.

-#### Note: This description is a general template for a personal author website repository on GitHub.
-The actual content and features may vary depending on the author's preferences, writing style, and specific goals for their website.